Measurement Framework | The Three Streams GEO Methodology

 Sentinel Query Tracking

-Maintain 50-100 defined queries representing target topics.
-Execute weekly across ChatGPT, Perplexity, Google AI, and Claude.
+Maintain 50-150 defined queries (sized to detection needs) representing target topics.
+Test across ChatGPT, Perplexity, Google AI, and Claude.
 Record: brand appearance, position, citation context, competitor presence.
+Analyze month-over-month.

-Example: "best professional hair dryer" tracked weekly across 4 platforms = systematic measurement
+Example: "best professional hair dryer" tracked monthly across 4 platforms = systematic measurement

 Referrer Analysis